-In 2023, the Digitalization Strategy Committee held four committee meetings.
-The attendance records of the Digitalization Strategy Committee members are set out on page 43 of this Annual Report.
-The major duties performed and the projects supervised/discussed by the Digitalization Strategy Committee during the year included:
+In 2024, the Digitalization Strategy Committee held four committee meetings.
+The attendance records of the Digitalization Strategy Committee members are set out on page 40 of this Annual Report.
+The major duties performed by the Digitalization Strategy Committee during the year included: